MatthewYong/twufo/README.md

     - Fontawesome.com

 ### Source of codes
-The following codes were inspired or taken from:
+The following codes were inspired or taken for:
 - [Idea](https://www.youtube.com/watch?v=n_ec3eowFLQ&t=2706s): How to start coding a memory game in JavaScript

 - [Adding a delay between flashing icons](https://www.geeksforgeeks.org/how-to-add-a-delay-in-a-javascript-loop/): Idea used in file game.js on code line 60